J-Sanderson/100-days-of-code/log.md

 ### Day 5: June 17, 2017

+**Today's Progress**: Still not feeling too great, did some basic layout work on another personal site (this time, for some writing work).

+**Thoughts:** Just low stress stuff for those umotivated sick days.
+Considering devoting weekends to personal projects and weekdays to FCC/other tutorial projects.
+Will see how it goes.
+The best bit - I'm one week in!

+**Link to work:** None today.

+### Day 5: June 17, 2017

 **Today's Progress**: Feeling somewhat unwell today so went back to working on the gallery site from Day 2, getting it all updated.
 Mostly tidying everythig up and getting it presentable

 **Thoughts:** Not feeling very motivated due to illness, but glad I had something low stress to do.
 It was something I'd been putting off for ages anyway...